z/xonotic-server-management-suite/README.md

 #### Without Docker

+* Local installation of Xonotic:
+    * Xonotic releases are available at [Xonotic.org](http://www.xonotic.org/download)
+    * Instructions for git are [available in the Xonotic wiki](https://gitlab.com/xonotic/xonotic/wikis/Repository_Access)

-Without Docker, you'll need to install Xonotic locally.
-Xonotic releases are available at [Xonotic.org](http://www.xonotic.org/download) and instructions for git are [available in the Xonotic wiki](https://gitlab.com/xonotic/xonotic/wikis/Repository_Access).
+instructions for git are [available in the Xonotic wiki](https://gitlab.com/xonotic/xonotic/wikis/Repository_Access)

 Use the Dockerfiles in `docker/containers` for inspiration.